tobywinter/CV/README.md

 **Entura International** (09/2016 to Present)
 *Junior Analyst*
+Identifying and removing pirated content from the internet in a fast paced evolving environment

 **Freelance Composer & Musician** (07/2014 to Present)
 *Song Jockey*
+Composing scores and songs for independent films, band projects and personal projects.

 ## Hobbies and Interests